Research Ethics and Author Usage Policies

 Conflicts of Interest

 Submissions should include a conflict of interest disclosure of any financial and material support for the submission.
 This disclosure can be made in the cover letter provided with the submission.
-Any financial interests the authors may have in entities that have an interest in the information contained in the submission, including employment, grants, consulting work, honoraria, royalties, expert testimony, or stock ownership.
+Any financial interests the authors may have related to entities that have an interest in the information contained in the submission, including employment, grants, consulting work, honoraria, royalties, expert testimony, or stock ownership should be disclosed.
 Disclosure of potential conflicts of interest will not prevent the submission from being considered for publication.
 This journal follows the ICMJE recommendations for guidance concerning conflicts of interest.

 Prior to publication in the HCA Healthcare Journal of Medicine, all authors of an accepted manuscript are required to submit a conflict of interest form detailing any potential conflicts or competing interests.